Staff Favorites

 6 Y-Y

-Yes, Sissy is one sassy narcissus.
+Sissy is one seriously sassy narcissus.
 Daddy of Sissy is a species cyclamineus and the spirit shows.
 It is hard to believe that anything so simple could be so stunningly beautiful.
+Its perfection shines in pot culture or in the vase.
 Quantity Pricing.

 6 W-W